CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

 # FullScreenCanvas
 The `FullScreenCanvas` provides two methods to get a canvas instance for the screen.
 It automatically chooses the best available driver to use.

 `public static Canvas GetFullScreenCanvas(Mode mode)`: gets the instance of Canvas representing the complete screen in the specified mode.
-The modes currently available are as follows:
+Some modes that are currently available are as follows: *(depends on the backend used)*

 ```CSharp
 320x240, 32